unbc/puppet-sssd/README.md

 ## Module Description
-This SSSD module is compatible with distributions based on RedHat Enterprise Linux, including CentOS and Scientific Linux.
-It works best when connecting to Active Directory LDAP domains.
+This SSSD module is compatible with distributions based on RedHat Enterprise Linux.
+It works best with Active Directory LDAP domains.

-This module has been built on and tested against Puppet 3.2.

 ## Quick Start
 I just want to login with my network username.
 What's the minimum I need?